Tightrope-walking rationality in action: Feyerabendian insights for the foundations of quantum mechanics: Relation between physics and philosophy, in the foundations of QM

-In the same discussion PKF introduces another important element: a sound position can become quickly counterproductive and represent an obstacle to further progress the very moment it become dogmatic, no matter how many solid arguments support it.
+In the same discussion, PKF introduces another important element: a sound position can quickly become counterproductive and represent an obstacle to further progress the very moment it becomes dogmatic, no matter how many solid arguments support it.
 A position that is well supported by physical arguments and observations, that is embodied in the best physical framework we were able to find, and that it is proving fertile for further scientific progress becomes dogmatic when it is declared to be necessarily part of any future theory, to stand without {\it possible} alternatives, rather than merely current ones, as something having absolute validity.
+Also here one can see the ideal tightrope-walking philosopher or scientist moving the balance quickly away from the full (and possibly uncritical) embracing of a theory and towards a more skeptical or simply actively critical attitude, to avoid falling into the pit of dogmatism.
 This dogmatic turn is what PKF attributes to the "orthodox" Copenhagen interpretation and to the physicists holding it.
 In his words:

-\begin{quote} The idea of complementarity can be interpreted in two different ways.
-It can be interpreted as an attempt to provide an intuitive picture for an existing theory, viz. wave mechanics, and as a heuristic principle guiding future research.
+\begin{quote} The idea of complementarity can be interpreted [...] as an attempt to provide an intuitive picture for an existing theory, viz. wave mechanics, and as a heuristic principle guiding future research.
 This interpretation is undogmatic as it admits the possibility of alternatives, and even of preferable alternatives.
 A physicist who looks at complementarity in this way will regard it as an interesting fact about quantum theory that it is compatible with a relational point of view where interaction is a necessary condition of the meaningful applicability of terms which within classical physics (relativity included) are definable without such reference.
 He will also point out that there exist no satisfactory alternatives.
 But he will never go as far as to assert that such alternatives will never be found, or that they would be logically inconsistent, or that they would contradict the facts.
-But Bohr's idea of complementarity can also be interpreted in a different way.
-It can be interpreted as a basic philosophical principle which is incapable of refutation and to which any future theory must conform.
+But Bohr's idea of complementarity can also be interpreted [...] as a basic philosophical principle which is incapable of refutation and to which any future theory must conform.
 Bohr himself most certainly took this stronger point of view. - \cite{PKF}, page 221-222 \end{quote}

 and